 How Do I Know That PointsBet Is Legit?

-Before they can launch, all operators wishing to conduct sports betting in Michigan must go through an approval and licensing process conducted by the Michigan Gaming Control Board (MGCB).
+Before they can operate in Michigan, all companies wishing to conduct sports betting in Michigan must go through an approval and licensing process conducted by the Michigan Gaming Control Board (MGCB).

 The MGCB functions as the state’s government gaming regulation agency, tasked with overseeing, auditing, and holding accountable all of Michigan’s legal casino operations.
-PointsBet got the green light for launch from the MGCB, a sure sign that the sportsbook operates as a legit business.
+PointsBet got the green light to operate in Michigan from the MGCB, a sure sign that the sportsbook operates as a legit business.